braydenwatt/A-Really-Bad-Fabric-Minecraft-Launcher/README.md

-Sure!
-Here's a clean and professional `README.md` for your Minecraft launcher project.
-You can adjust any parts depending on how users should customize it.

----

 # Fabric Minecraft Launcher

 A lightweight Python-based launcher for running a custom `minecraft_launcher.py` and accompanying `.command` script—ideal for setting up modded Minecraft (e.g., Fabric) with a double-clickable experience on macOS.